NM2/smartie-doc/index.md

 #### **Global filtering**

 Clicking on any label on the charts, showing the data sources for an aggregation criterion, a global filter will be applied to all the reports to include only data from the selected source.
 For instance, the user can aggregate data by application, filter by a specific application (e.g., clicking SKYPE on the legend) and then change the aggregation criterion to _source cities_ to see from which cities that application traffic is mostly generated.
-A list of the enabled filters is displayed on the top bar, as shown in the following example.
+The list of enabled filters is displayed on the top bar, as shown in the image.

 ![view-filters-list](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/applied-filters.png)

 All the reports are subject to filters, in the sense that only data matching all the filters is taken into account for generating them.

 ### Dashboard
 The dashboard panel allows a user to view a customizable list of charts, saved on a per-user basis.
-It is always accessible by clicking on the corresponding icon of the navigation bar, as shown below.
+It is always accessible by clicking on the corresponding icon of the navigation bar.

 ![dashboard](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/dashboard-icon.png)

-When a user logs in for the first time, the dashboard is empty and a new chart, also called performance monitor, can be added by clicking on the "add a new performance monitor button", as shown in the following example.
+When a user logs in for the first time, the dashboard is empty and a new chart, also called performance monitor, can be added by clicking on the _"add a new performance monitor button"_.

 ![add-monitor](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/dashboard-add-monitor.png)